11ta/11ta-template/src/about.md

 title: About Title
 date: 2020-08-05
 layout: page
+meta: about
 eleventyNavigation:
   key: main
   title: About # as it will appear in the nav
   order: 2 # order to display in the nav
 seo:
   title: About Us
 ---